courcesode/linux_server_configuration/README.md

 1. Through the webinterface, the aws firewall settings were modified to allow incomming connections on port 22, 80 and 123/udp.

-2. After logging in to the server through ssh, the ssh port was changed. this was done by editing the sshd_config file located in /etc/ssh.
+2. After signing in to the server through ssh, the ssh port was changed. this was done by editing the sshd_config file located in /etc/ssh.
 The Port was changed from its default value (22) to 2200.

 3. the ssh port in the aws firewall settings was changed.